ronglasmann/node-sql-db/Readme.md

 Release management of database structure alongside related applications can become challenging as applications evolve throughout their lifetimes.
 Traditionally this is accomplished through manually applied databases changes and/or SQL DDL scripts that are executed in a coordinated manner with application releases.
 As systems grow in complexity this approach can become difficult to maintain and error-prone.

-LiteSQL allows application code to be responsible for managing the state of database structures it depends upon.
-When a database connection is obtained through LiteSQL the library evaluates the version of one or more "named schemas" in the database and executes DDL and/or DML as needed to bring them in sync with the state expected by the application.
-The database connection is only returned to the caller after any needed database updatesare applied.
+node-sql-db allows application code to be responsible for managing the state of database structures it depends upon.
+When a database connection is obtained through node-sql-db the library evaluates the version of one or more "named schemas" in the database and executes DDL and/or DML as needed to bring them in sync with the state expected by the application.
+The database connection is only returned to the caller after any needed database updates are applied.

 **Features:**